zincsearch/zincsearch-docs/docs/ZincObserve/architecture.md

 ### etcd and object storage
 ![Single node architecture using etcd and s3](./images/arch-ha.png)

-Router, Querier and ingester nodes can be horizontally scaled to accomodate for higher traffic.
+Router, Querier and Ingester nodes can be horizontally scaled to accomodate for higher traffic.

-Etcd used to store metadata like organization, users, functions, alert rules and cluster node information.
+Etcd is used to store metadata like organization, users, functions, alert rules and cluster node information.

-Object Storage store all the data of parquet files and file list index.
+Object Storage (e.g. s3, minio, gcs, etc...) stores all the data of parquet files and file list index.

 ## Components

 ### Ingester

-Ingester used to receive ingest request and convert data into storage.
+Ingester is used to receive ingest request and convert data into parquet format and store it in object storage.
+They store data temporarily in WAL before transferring it to object storage.

 The data ingestion flow is:

 1. receive data from http API request.
 1. parse line by line.
-1. check if there are some functions used to transform data. will call each transform function by the function order. like `func(row)` and expect return a row, if return empty will drop the line.
+1. check if there are some functions (ingest time functions) used to transform data. will call each ingest function by the function order. like `func(row)` and will expect to return a row. if empty row is returned then it will drop the recortd.
-1. check timestamp field, convert timestamp, and will set to current timestamp if there is no time field.
+1. check timestamp field, convert timestamp, and set current timestamp if there is no time field.
-1. check stream schema if need to do evoluation.
+1. check stream schema to identify if schema needs to be evolved.
-1. write to WAL file by timestamp hourly.
+1. write to WAL file by timestamp in hourly buckets.
-1. when reach the max file size or the frequency will convert WAL file to parquet file and move to storage(local or s3).
+1. when max file size or the time is reached, it will convert WAL file to parquet file and move to storage(local or s3). e.g max_file_size=10MB, max_time=10 minutes, then if the file size reaches 10 MB or elapsed time is 10 minutes whichever occurs first, the file will be moved to object storage.
+1. Ingester also does the work of evaluating any real time alerts that have been defined.

 ### Querier

-Querier used to query data. this type node is stateless.
+Querier is used to query data.
+Queriers nodes are fully stateless.

 The data query flow is:

 1. receive search request from http API.
+The node that receives the query request is called `LEADER querier for the query`.
+Other queriers are called `WORKER` queriers.
-1. parse and verify SQL.
+1. `LEADER` parses and verifies SQL.
-1. find the data time range and get file list from file list index.
+1. `LEADER` finds the data time range and get file list from file list index.
-1. fetch queirer nodes from cluster metadata.
+1. `LEADER` fetch querier nodes from cluster metadata.
-1. do a file list partition by queriers.
+1. `LEADER` partitions list of files to be queried by each querier. e.g. If 100 files need to be queried and there are 5 nodes, then each querier gets to query 20 files `LEADER` works on 20 files, `WORKERS` work on 20 files each.
-1. call gRPC service to dispatch search query to each querier node.
+1. `LEADER` calls gRPC service running on each `WORKER` querier to dispatch search query to the querier node.
+Inter querier communication happens using gRPC.
-1. collect and merge the result back to user.
+1. `LEADDER` collects, merges and sends the result back to the user.

 Tips:

-1. The querier will cache parquet files in memory by default. you can configure it by environment.
+1. The querier will cache parquet files in memory by default.
+You can configure the amount of memory used by querier for caching through environment variable `ZO_MEMORY_CACHE_MAX_SIZE`.
+Default caching is done through 50% of the memory available to the particular querier.
-1. In distribute environment each querier node just cache a part of the data.
+1. In distributed environment each querier node will just cache a part of the data.
-1. We also have an option to enable cache latest parquet files in memory.
-The ingester will notice qurier to cache the file when ingester generate a new parquet file in storage.
+1. We also have an option to enable caching latest parquet files in memory.
+The ingester will send a notice to queriers to cache the files when ingester generates a new parquet file and sends it to object storage.
-1. We have a limitation of cache size in memory, default is 50% of total memory size. and use LRU to drop old files in cache.

 ### Compactor

-Compactor merge small files into a big file let the search more efficient.
-Compactor also handle the data policy, full delete stream and update file list index.
+Compactor will merge small files into a big file to make the search more efficient.
+Compactor also handles the data retention policy, full stream deletion and update of file list index.

 ### Router

-Router provide the UI and dispatch requests to ingester or querier.
+Router dispatches requests to ingester or querier.
+It also responds with the GUI in the browser.
+Router is a super simple proxy to send appropriate requests between ingester and querier.

 ### AlertManager

-AlertManager run the schedule alert queries and send notification.
+AlertManager runs the scheduled alert queries and sends notification.